Lucile-S/Exploration_info_pdf/README.md

-# Genomic Medicine Literature Clustering Clustering
+#  Project - Part 2 : Genomic Medicine Literature Clustering Clustering
+The aim of the second part of this project is to clustering similar research article abstracts together in order to see if it's possible to simplify the search for related publications.

+the steps for doing that are the following:
+1. fetch some abstracts,
+1. Preprocessing of each abstract,
+1. represent each abstracts as a vector,
+1. perform k-means clustering,
+1. perform t-SNE dimensionality reduction for visualization,
+1. and perform topic modelling to find the keywords of each cluster.

-## Fetch article abstracts
+## 1. Fetch publication abstracts
 Publication abstracts from different Genomic Medicine related topics were downloaded using the Pubmed Api.
-Selected query topics:
+Selected query topics are:
 - Adeno-Associated-Virus
 - Epigenetics
 - Gene Therapy